mkpbd/EFCoreAndOtherORM/readme.md

 The query db.Books.AsNoTracking().Include(book => book.Author) accesses the DbSet `<Book>` property in the application’s DbContext and adds a ***.Include(book => book.Author)*** at the end to ask that the Author parts of the relationship are loaded too.
 This is converted by the database provider into an SQL command to access the database.
 The resulting SQL is cached to avoid the cost of retranslation if the same database access is used again.

 ![1690039565366](image/readme/1690039565366.png)

-**The code to update the author’s WebUrl of the book Quantum Networking**
+**The code to update the author's WebUrl of the book Quantum Networking**

 ```csharp
 public static void ChangeWebUrl()